adbar/trafilatura/README.rst

 Citing Trafilatura
 ~~~~~~~~~~~~~~~~~~

-If you use Trafilatura in your research or projects, we kindly ask you to cite this work, here is how:
+Trafilatura is used in the academic domain, chiefly for data acquisition in corpus linguistics, natural language processing, and computational social science.
+Here is how to cite it:

 .. image:: https://img.shields.io/badge/DOI-10.18653%2Fv1%2F2021.acl--demo.15-blue
     :target: https://aclanthology.org/2021.acl-demo.15/